davidekete/remix-ide/docs/settings.md

 Just like the Swarm settings above, IPFS settings are for publishing your contracts to IPFS from the Solidity Compiler.

-- If you do not put in any settings here, you will be using the public INFURA node.
+- If you do not put in any settings here, you will be using the public Infura node.
 This will not guarantee your data will persist.

 Other options are to:

-- Use your own INFURA IPFS node.
+- Use your own Infura IPFS node.
 This requires a subscription.
 [Learn more](https://infura.io/product/ipfs)
 - Use any external IPFS which doesn’t require any authentication.
 - Use your own local ipfs node (which usually runs under http://localhost:5001)